ABN Amro Bank N.V. PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

 Many customers may have been mis-sold PPI (Payment Protection Insurance) by ABN Amro Bank N.V., PPI may have been added to a customer's policy by ABN Amro Bank N.V., in some cases without their knowledge.
-ABN Amro Bank N.V. may have refused a credit application if PPI was refused by the customer.
+ABN Amro Bank N.V. may have rejected a credit application if PPI was refused by the customer.

 ABN Amro Bank N.V.
 PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by ABN Amro Bank N.V..